kernelorg-mirror/linux_kernel_git_morse_linux/Documentation/arch/x86/resctrl.rst

 "mbm_assign_mode":
 	Reports the list of monitoring modes supported.
 The enclosed brackets indicate which mode is enabled.
+The MBM events (mbm_total_bytes and/or mbm_local_bytes) associated with counters may reset when "mbm_assign_mode" is changed.

 	::

 	  # cat /sys/fs/resctrl/info/L3_MON/mbm_assign_mode